svilkata/computer_store/README.md

 ### Test credentials for the different users
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
+* **!!!!!
+You can create your own new Computer / Monitor that can edit and delete !!!!!!**
 * Link to the website **https://computerstoreproject.herokuapp.com/**
-* username: admin  password: 11111
+* username: admin  password: 11111 - please do not delete the default items/please do not upload new photo for the default items
 * username: customer  password: 11111
-* username: sales  password: 11111
+* username: sales  password: 11111 - please do not delete the default items/please do not upload new photo for the default items
 * username: purchase  password: 11111

 ### Customer functionality - **only for users who have a role CUSTOMER**
 * Every person who visits the website can register and login in the website
 * The register process sets this new user as a customer only - only role CUSTOMER
 * Customers can add products in the basket, and make final orders
-* Facebook social login feature implemented for customers only - not cleared out yet if it is a normal behaviour if facebook user already exists in the database only by username or only by email (the facebook user should exists in the database both with username and email     or     should both username and email should not exist in the database???)
+* Facebook social login feature implemented for customers only - not cleared out yet if it is a normal behaviour if facebook user already exists in the database only by username or only by email (the facebook user should exist in the database both with username and email     or     should both username and email should not exist in the database???)

 ### ADMIN panel functionality - **only for ADMIN**
 * Employee of the store is any user with a role either EMPLOYEE_PURCHASES and/or EMPLOYEE_SALES